 Job loss, business failure, and unforeseen financial burdens will eventually cause tax problems.
 Financial hardship is generally not an excuse for neglecting to file taxes.
-Once the IRS identifies you as a non-filer or a tax debtor, you may be rapidly overwhelmed with liens, levies and audits.
-However, certain strategies may put in a stronger position go deal with your tax problem.
+Once the IRS identifies you as a non-filer or a tax debtor, you may be rapidly overwhelmed with liens, levies, and audits.
+However, specific strategies may put you in a stronger position to deal with your tax problem.

 What Happens If I Don’t File?

-You really need to file your taxes before the government contacts you.
-You minimize your criminal exposure, and may also save money by taking advantage of allowable tax deductions and credits.
+You need to file your taxes before the government contacts you.
+You minimize your criminal exposure and may also save money by taking advantage of allowable tax deductions and credits.
 Deductions will not be granted if the IRS files for you.
-Once the IRS finalizes the assessment, they will move forward with collection of the debt through liens, levies and garnishments, unless you present a reasonable plan for a resolution.
+Once the IRS finalizes the assessment, they will move forward with collecting the debt through liens, levies, and garnishments unless you present a reasonable plan for a resolution.

 How To Deal With Back Taxes?